Genez-io/genezio-landing-page/content/posts/langchain_starter.md

 Some of the main issues of out-of-the-box models are:
 - Outdated information - being trained on old data they can easily provide old fashioned answers.
 For example, ChatGPT will tell you to use `create-react-app` for starting a new project, even though the library has been deprecated for a while now.
-- Lack of new information - it can't provide answer for new technologies or concepts that are not present in the training data.
+- Lack of new information - it can't provide answers for new technologies or concepts that are not present in the training data.
-- Hallucinating - making up false information when it doesn't find an answer.
+- Hallucinations - making up false information when it doesn't find an answer.

 To solve these points, you can provide the information needed to a pre-trained model.
 There are two approaches on feeding custom data to an LLM:
 * **Fine-tuning**: This approach involves training the model on your custom data.
 The model will learn to generate responses based on the custom data you provide.
 This approach requires AI/ML knowledge and a lot of computational resources.
-* **Retrieval-based or RAG**: This approach involves querying a database with your custom data and feeding the retrieved data to the model.
-The model will generate responses based on the retrieved data.
+* **Retrieval-based or RAG**: This technique enables generative AI/LLM to process data from external resources.
+This involves querying the external resources to extract only the relevant context for the question asked.
+This context will be appended to the prompt such that the model will make use of more information and can give up to date and accurate responses.
 This approach is simpler, requires less computational resources and can be used with pre-trained models such as OpenAI, Gemini or Llama.

 In this article, we will use the retrieval-based approach because it's simpler, faster to implement and great for prototyping a product based on LLM.